 Aside from the commonality of all being pressure cooker cookbooks, there can be focuses that authors use to inform their selection of recipes.
-While pressure cooking can be a great tool for those hoping to live a healthy lifestyle, those with particular dietary needs or those hoping to embark on a new diet may find that there are several books that cater to these desires.
+While pressure cooking can be a great tool for those hoping to pivot to a new lifestyle, those with particular dietary needs may find that there are several books that cater to them.

 Not all cookbooks are written with the same type of home cooks in mind.
 Some recipe books are specifically geared towards beginners, amateurs, and those who perhaps are lacking in specific experiences or even confidence.
 Cookbooks for chefs of these profiles tend to have more introductory information to help guide the chef through the theories and typical preparations that they will be practicing with the associated recipes.